pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Effective Phrases for Performance Appraisals: A Guide to Successful Evaluations](https://amzn.to/40noA0k) Something I use to help write better performance appraisals.
 08/22
 - [Extreme Ownership: How U.S. Navy SEALs Lead and Win - Willink](https://amzn.to/3JDNtON) Very powerful book that encouraged me to change how I act and lead others.
 Own your decisions, especially your mistakes!
 Don't blame anyone else, ever!
 06/20
 - [Turn the Ship Around!: A True Story of Turning Followers into Leaders - Marquet](https://amzn.to/3n5y0PL) A great book about leadership and how to encourage your team to be leaders.
 I have read this book 2 times.
 06/20
+- [The Founder's Mentality: How to Overcome the Predictable Crises of Growth](https://amzn.to/4bjA8YZ) I read this for work.
+I have read a lot of books like it, e.g., Lean Startup, etc.  This book was okay and a rather good reminder of what makes companies great.
+01/24

 ## Health